List of supporting Arrow characters: Barry Allen / Flash (Earth-1)

 Barry Allen / Flash (portrayed by Grant Gustin) is a young crime scene investigator from the Central City Police Department.
 Oliver first meets Barry when the latter arrives to personally investigate a superhuman-related crime in Starling City.
 Barry discovers that Oliver is his vigilante idol, the Arrow, saves Oliver's life and helps him to begin uncovering the Mirakuru plot orchestrated by Slade Wilson.
 Ultimately, both Barry and Oliver become good friends and they occasionally offer each other advice and support.
 Barry later gains the power of super-speed, and is inspired by Oliver's example to become a hero known as the "Flash".
 He occasionally joins Oliver on missions and remains a trusted friend and ally.
 Gustin stars as the character on The Flash.

-Barry Allen / Flash (Earth-90)

-Barry Allen / Flash (portrayed by John Wesley Shipp) is an alternate version of the Flash (and a parallel universe counterpart of Barry Allen's deceased father Henry Allen's) from Earth-90 who previously encountered the Monitor.

 Michael Amar / Murmur

 Michael Amar / Murmur (portrayed by Adrian Glynn McMorran) is a man whose mouth is sewn shut, who enacts a deadly revenge scheme on the Starling City police for imprisoning him in Iron Heights Penitentiary on a false confession.
 He escapes in Darhk's prison riot and joins H.I.V.E., but is captured and returned to prison.